John-Stream/JohnStream/README.md

 - Automatically creates PR from develop to master when changes are pushed to develop
 - Prevents duplicate PRs with an existence check
-- Notifies the data team via Discord webhook when model files are changed
+- Notifies the data team via Discord webhook when database-related files are changed
+- Tracks changes in:
-- Tracks changes in Ruby model files in `spec/models` and `app/models` directories
+  - Ruby model files in `spec/models` and `app/models` directories
+  - Database schema files (`db/schema.rb` and `db/structure.sql`)
+  - Database migrations in `db/migrate` directory

 ## Setup Instructions